 The wicked Queen had a nasty streak.
 She liked suffering.
 Of course, she didn’t want to suffer, she just liked to see others suffer.
 She had found the instructions for making a poison, a type of sleeping potion that would render its victim unconscious for a very long time, and anyone beholding the victim would certainly think that person had died, and would arrange to have them buried.
 The wicked Queen cackled at the thought of Snow White, not really dead, being buried in the earth.
 Good riddance!
 (See, I told you she had a nasty streak!)

 The wicked Queen arranged for her two minions to gather the ingredients necessary for the potion.
 This took many months, as some of the ingredients were not available in their kingdom, one being a certain type of frog the blood of which was the primary ingredient.
 The minions had to travel far and wide to obtain everything needed.
-The recipe was simple enough, given the right ingredients, and she made up a charka’s worth, that’s about 6 ounces in our system of measurement.
+The recipe was simple enough, given the right ingredients, and she made up a charka’s worth, that’s a little over 4 fluid ounces in our system of measurement.

 Next she needed to test the potion, and make sure the amount would put Snow White to sleep but not kill her.
 The idea of Snow White being buried alive had totally consumed the wicked Queen.
 She thought about using her minions as guinea pigs, but thought better of it when she realized that she’d have to advertise for, interview, and hire new minions, and deal with the castle’s Human Relations Department.
 So, she found a goat-herder from whom she purchased several young goats for testing, each of which was of approximately the same weight as Snow White.
 The potion was very strong, and a dram, about 1/8th of an ounce, turned out to be precisely the right amount.